 Apple CEO Tim Cook on Hate Speech: ‘You Have No Place on Our Platform’ | Mac

-Apple CEO Tim Cook this afternoon accepted the Anti-Defamation League’s inaugural Courage Against Award at the Never is Now Summit on Anti-Semitism and Hate, where he gave a keynote speech that had a strong message for those seeking to spread hate on Apple’s platform.
+Apple CEO Tim Cook this afternoon accepted the Anti-Defamation League’s inaugural Courage Against Award at the Never is Now Summit on Anti-Semitism and Hate, where he gave a keynote that had a strong message for those seeking to spread hate on Apple’s platform.

 “We only have one message for those who seek to push hate, division, and violence, Cook said.
-“You have no on our platform.
+“You have no place on our platform.
 You have no home here.”

 Cook went on to say that this is a longtime view of Apple’s, and he pointed out the company’s removal of Infowars content earlier this year.
 Apple, he said, is not afraid to say that its values drive its curation decisions.